zsolthuszar90/memorygame/README.md

   - no global state management was used
   - can be improved (Redux, Context API)

+# Structure
+- Individual components have their own folder with the .tsx, .test.tsx, .css files

 # Design
 - no css pre/postprocessor was used
 - responsive design (flexbox)